 What is a Safety Advisory Group?

-Safety Advisory Groups (SAGs) are usually, but not exclusively, co-ordinated by a local authority and made up of representatives from the local authority, emergency services and other relevant bodies, the typical membership of a SAG is given below.
-They meet at regular intervals, or when necessary, to review event applications and most SAGs will advise on public safety.
+Safety Advisory Groups (SAGs) are usually, but not exclusively, co-ordinated by a local authority and made up of representatives from the local authority, emergency services and other relevant bodies.
+They meet at regular intervals, or when necessary, to review event plans and their key role is to advise on public safety.
 They tend to be based on local authority boundaries but may be event or location specific, for example, Ipswich Town Football Club or Latitude Festival.

-The role and purpose of a SAG is outlined in the Holding a public event leaflet (pdf, 4 MB)
+The role and purpose of a SAG is outlined in the Holding a public event leaflet (pdf, 220 kB)

 The Health and Safety Executive (HSE) has published a guide on the Role of a local authority Safety Advisory Group (SAG) (external website).
 This page also links to the Chartered Institute of Environmental Health Guidance.